-Isolation and rootlessness
+Isolation and Rootlessness

 Today, 153 million children are orphaned throughout the world.
-This fact leads to tragic consequences children’s development and rights.
+This fact leads to tragic consequences on children’s development and rights.

 Each year, millions of people flee their homes either willingly or by force because of armed conflict, violent situations, persecution, violations of human rights or natural disasters.